damianhakert/damianhakert.github.io/source/posts/2016-10-21-gitlab-workflow-an-overview.html.md

 ### Stages of Software Development

-The natural course of the software development process passes through 10 major steps, GitLab has built solutions for all of them:
+The natural course of the software development process passes through 10 major steps; GitLab has built solutions for all of them:

 1. **IDEA:** Every new proposal starts with an idea, which usually come up in a chat.
 For this stage, GitLab integrates with [Mattermost].
 2. **ISSUE:** The most effective way to discuss an idea is creating an issue for it.
 Your team and your collaborators can help you to polish and improve it in the [issue tracker](#gitlab-issue-tracker).